Bug report #11044

 #7 Updated by Matthias Kuhn over 6 years ago

 Just seen this which looks similar

-#8 Updated by Giovanni Manghi almost 6 years ago
+#8 Updated by Giovanni Manghi over 6 years ago

 - Affected QGIS version changed from 2.4.0 to master

 First of all when you use QGIS 2.4 be sure that you don't have any "processing" folder inside